The Definitive Buying Guide

 David Salisbury Bespoke garden room Price on application Yes (fully bespoke only)

 Crown Pavilions publishes three size-matched options at 5×3m, so we've included all three in the comparison.
 The Contemporary (£26,180) is the entry point.
 The Sandringham Professional (£36,300) is a classic-style pitched-roof building with an upgraded finish.
 The Sandringham Premium (£43,550) adds Thermowood cladding, engineered oak hardwood flooring, painted plasterboard interior, argon-filled triple glazing with integrated blinds and dimmer switches.
-All three share the same core specification: SIPs construction to TRADA standards, triple glazing, monobloc air conditioning, aluminium doors and a full electrical package.
+All three share the same core specification: triple glazing, monobloc air conditioning, aluminium doors and a full electrical package, all to TRADA standards.
+The two Sandringham tiers use structurally engineered SIPs; the Contemporary uses traditional timber stud construction.

 A note on headline prices

 Comparing headline prices alone is misleading because the specifications included at RRP vary enormously.
-A Cabin Master 5×3 at £24,850 uses double-glazed uPVC with no heating or cooling; Crown's Contemporary 5×3 at £26,180 includes triple glazing, monobloc air conditioning, aluminium doors, full electrics and SIPs construction.
-The Sandringham Professional at £36,300 sits at a similar headline price to Green Retreats' A1 (£36,450) and Crane's Pavilion Garden Room (from £36,560) but delivers a materially higher standard specification.
+A Cabin Master 5×3 at £24,850 uses double-glazed uPVC with no heating or cooling; Crown's Contemporary 5×3 at £26,180 includes triple glazing, monobloc air conditioning, aluminium doors and full electrics (note: SIPs construction is used on Crown's Sandringham, Clarence and Buckingham models — the Contemporary uses traditional timber stud construction with OSB3 and high-performance insulation).
+Crown's Sandringham Professional at £36,300 sits at the same headline price as Green Retreats' A1 (£36,450) — but the Sandringham delivers a materially higher standard specification.
+At the upper end, Crane's Pavilion Garden Room at 3.6×4.8m quotes at £53,355 through their online configurator — close to Green Retreats' X1 (from £49,950) and well above Crown's comparable Sandringham Premium (£43,550).
+Malvern's Henwick 12×12 (3.66×3.66m) starts at £25,855 in redwood but is a corner-format-only building that can't be specified at 5×3m.
 In the tables below we compare what's actually included in each brand's standard configuration at RRP.

 Glazing & Windows